chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 ## Library and Binary Size

 Musl is significantly smaller than glibc.
-A primary reason for this is due to the differing approaches of adhering to the Portable Operating System Interface ([POSIX](https://en.wikipedia.org/wiki/POSIX)).
-POSIX is a family of standards specified by the IEEE Computer Society to ensure consistent application behavior across different systems. musl adheres strictly to POSIX standards without incorporating additional extensions. glibc, while also adhering to the POSIX standards, includes additional GNU-specific extensions and features.
-These extensions provide enhanced functionality and convenience, offering developers a comprehensive set of tools.
-As an example, glibc provides support for Intel Control Enforcement Technology (CET) when running on compatible hardware providing control flow security guarantees at runtime - a feature that doesn't exist on musl.
+A primary reason for this is due to the differing approaches adhering to the Portable Operating System Interface ([POSIX](https://en.wikipedia.org/wiki/POSIX)).
+POSIX is a family of standards specified by the IEEE Computer Society to ensure consistent application behavior across different systems. musl adheres strictly to POSIX standards without incorporating additional extensions. glibc, while adhering to the POSIX standards, includes additional GNU-specific extensions and features.
+These extensions provide enhanced functionality and convenience, offering developers comprehensive tools.
+As an example, glibc provides support for Intel Control Enforcement Technology (CET) when running on compatible hardware, providing control flow security guarantees at runtime - a feature that doesn't exist on musl.
 However, this extensive functionality results in larger library sizes for glibc, with glibc's [function index](http://gnu.org/software/libc/manual/html_node/Function-Index.html) listing over 1700 functions.
 The backtrace function is an example of this, not included in POSIX but available in glibc.

 What does this look like in practice?
 The decreased binary size for musl is noticeable in a simple "hello world" program, whether linked statically or dynamically.
-As we can observe since musl is much smaller than glibc the statically linked binary is much smaller on Alpine.
+As we can observe, since musl is much smaller than glibc, the statically linked binary is much smaller on Alpine.
 In the case of dynamic linking, the binary size is smaller for musl compared to glibc due to a simplified implementation of the dynamic linker as can be seen in the [design philosophy](https://wiki.musl-libc.org/design-concepts) of musl.

 **Table 2**: Binary size of a "hello world" program demonstrating static and dynamic linking.
 Setup Dockerfiles found [here](https://github.com/ashamedbit/musl-vs-glibc/tree/main/binary-bloat).
 The smaller the binary size, the better the system is at debloating.